Aicoaching2025/Fraud-Detection/README.md

 ## Connect

-For further discussion, collaborations, or career opportunities, please connect with me on [LinkedIn](https://www.linkedin.com/in/yourprofile) or email me at [your.email@example.com](mailto:your.email@example.com).
+For further discussion, collaborations, or career opportunities, please connect with me on LinkedIn.

-Empower your decision-making with data-driven insights and drive smarter fraud detection strategies!